Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

-The Lighthouse Board first included a proposal for the Bloody Point Lighthouse in their annual report to Congress of 1868, but it would be thirteen years later, in 1881, that $25,000 was finally earmarked for the project.
-The Board called for “an iron caisson 30 feet in diameter and 30 feet high, surmounted by an iron tower 37 feet high”- specifications very similar to the structure then being built at Sharp’s Island.
-The contract for the lighthouse was granted to Thomas Evans, and the ironworks were awarded to the same foundry used for Sharp’s Island.
+The Lighthouse Board first included a proposal for Bloody Point Lighthouse in their annual report of 1868, after numerous petitions requesting a light at the point had been received, but thirteen years would pass before Congress finally provided $25,000 for the project on March 3, 1881.
+The Board decided upon “an iron caisson 30 feet in diameter and 30 feet high, surmounted by an iron tower 37 feet high” — specifications very similar to the structure then being built for Sharps Island.
+The contract for erecting the lighthouse was granted to Thomas Evans, while the ironwork was supplied by the same foundry used for Sharps Island.

-Construction began in earnest on June 5, 1882, and by the end of that month a large wooden platform had been erected at the site.
-Upon the platform were a derrick mast, concrete mixer, and an engine, and soon twenty-two piles had been driven into the seabed.
-A floor of 6- by 12-inch timbers was set upon the piles to provide a strong foundation for the caisson.
-The first tier of plates composing the cylinder were then bolted together, attached to the flooring, and lowered into position atop the piles.
+Construction began in earnest on June 5, 1882, and by the end of that month a large wooden platform had been erected at the site upon which a derrick mast, concrete mixer, and an engine were placed.
+Twenty-two piles were driven into the seabed, and a floor of six by twelve-inch timbers was constructed to provide a strong foundation for the caisson.
+The first tier of plates composing the cylinder was then bolted together, attached to the flooring, and lowered into position atop the piles.
 When the final levels of plates had been attached, the cylinder was filled with over 700 cubic yards of concrete.

-By the end of August, a 37-foot-tall cast iron tower was erected on the caisson and lined with brick.
-On the tower’s lower levels, various windows and the entry door were set in pedimented cast iron openings, while the watchroom level was adorned with circular, porthole type window openings.
+By the end of August, a thirty-seven-foot-tall, cast-iron tower had been erected on the caisson and lined with brick.
+On the tower’s lower levels, various windows and the entry door were set in pedimented cast-iron openings, while the watchroom level was adorned with circular, porthole-type windows.
 The lighthouse interior originally consisted of five rooms, one of which was located below the water’s surface.
 This basement room was accessed by a steep ladder and housed twin 250-gallon water tanks that collected rainwater.
 The first level contained an all-purpose room that served as a kitchen, parlor, radio room, and dining room.
-A spiral staircase led up to the second level and watch level with their Spartan sleeping rooms, and then to the lantern room.
-The lantern is a ten-sided, cast iron creation and originally contained a fourth-order Fresnel lens with a range of thirteen miles.
+A spiral staircase led up to the second and third levels, with their spartan sleeping rooms, and then on up to the watchroom.
+The lantern room is a ten-sided, cast-iron creation and originally contained a fourth-order Fresnel lens with a range of thirteen miles.
 J. Regester & Sons of Baltimore cast the fog bell for the station in 1882.

-All the construction work was finished rather promptly, for the light was first exhibited on October 1, 1882.
-The Board was pleased that the new Bloody Point Lighthouse was also “useful (as a) Chesapeake Bay light, as a straight run can be made from it to Sandy Point buoy, or the reverse, thus avoiding Thomas’s Point Shoal, should that light be destroyed by the ice.”
+All the construction work was finished rather promptly, allowing the light to be exhibited on October 1, 1882.
+The Board was pleased that besides marking the entrance to Eastern Bay the new Bloody Point Lighthouse was also a useful Chesapeake Bay light, as mariners could make a straight run “from it to Sandy Point buoy, or the reverse, thus avoiding Thomas’s Point Shoal, should that light be destroyed by the ice.”

 Bloody Point Bar Lighthouse